surfnet-niels/idp_hint/README.md

 # idp_hint
-This repository contains a list of institutions that support InAcademia and allows a servcie to hint to InAcademia where to try validation of the affiliation of the user.
+This repository contains a list of institutions that support InAcademia and allows a service to hint to InAcademia where to try validation of the affiliation of the user.

 For more information on how to use idp hinting, see https://github.com/InAcademia/OIDC-implementation